Myth / Mesopotamian Mythology

 Sumer, as you might have learned in your World History classes, is probably the oldest human civilization.
 It flourished from the 5th to the 3rd millennia BCE.
 Sumer began and ended as a collection of city-states in what is now Iraq.
 It's usually assumed that Sumerians were responsible for the invention of year-round agriculture, writing, the wheel, irrigation, and beer.
 Since the Sumerian language has no known cognates, it's anyone's guess where they came from.
 Some writers take this a step further and argue that the Sumerians were either assisted by aliens

 or aliens themselves.

-> Studying Mesopotamian mythology in general is a little bit easier than studying most Indo-European mythologies, because the Mesopotamians were literate.
+Studying Mesopotamian mythology, in general, is a little bit easier than studying most Indo-European mythologies because the Mesopotamians were literate.
 Even so, there's a lot of conflicting information.
-The most likely reason is evolution of their religion over time.
+The most likely reason is an evolution of their religion over time.

-> Major characters of Mesopotamian Mythology include:
+Major characters of Mesopotamian Mythology include:

 - Anu, god of heaven and the stars.

 - Enlil (Ellil) The god of the wind and the sky.
 Often identified with Jupiter.

 - Enki (Ea) The god of water and wisdom.
 Enki was much more fond of humanity than most other gods and was generally a pretty groovy guy.
 Often identified with Mercury.

 - Ishkur (Adad), god of storms.
 He is either the brother of Enki or a son of Nanna and Ningal.